NAMAN3342/project-neuro/SETUP_GUIDE.md

 - ✅ Move away from electrical interference

 ### Channel Not Working:
-- ✅ Check Arduino wiring to that pin (A0/A1/A2)
+- ✅ Check wiring to that input (Input 1/2/3)
 - ✅ Verify sensor is powered
 - ✅ Test electrode impedance
 - ✅ Try different electrode position